jhftss/IDA2Obj/README.md

 ## How to use

+0. Prepare the enviroment:
+   - Set `AUTOIMPORT_COMPAT_IDA695 = YES` in the `idapython.cfg` to support the API with old IDA 6.x style.
+   - Install dependency: `pip install cough`

 1. Create a folder as the workspace.

 2. Copy the target binary which you want to fuzz into the workspace.